Almondbury Community School bullying incident: Ofsted inspection

 The school faced an emergency inspection by Ofsted when Government inspectors made an unannounced visit on 6 December 2018.
 Amanda Spielman, Chief Inspector of Schools, said she was "appalled" by the video and had received complaints over it.
 Cathy Kirby, Ofsted North East and Yorkshire and Humber Director, said: "We take the safety of pupils very seriously.
 Where there are concerns about a school’s ability to safeguard pupils, we will not hesitate to inspect".

 The school had an Ofsted monitoring visit in September 2018, and a previous inspection of the school in June 2017 had found that it required improvement.

 False claims

-Tommy Robinson used photos taken from a 2017 news article about a teenage cancer patient from Surrey to claim incorrectly that the Syrian refugee had previously attacked two schoolgirls.
+Tommy Robinson used photos taken from a 2017 article about a teenage cancer patient from Surrey to claim incorrectly that the Syrian refugee had previously attacked two schoolgirls.
 Hours after spreading the claims during two Facebook live broadcasts, Robinson admitted to his followers that he had helped spread fake news.
 Saying that he had been duped, he said: "I have been completely had, how embarrassing man".
 The mother of a girl who had been alleged to have been attacked, posted to Robinson's Facebook page that Jamal was not the attacker.